tillsteinbach/VWsFriend/README.md

 ```bash
 docker-compose --env-file ./myconfig.env up
 ```

-* The first startup can take several minutes because of all the initial settings.
-Please be patient!
-* Open a browser to configure ioBroker (if needed) on http://IP-ADDRESS:8081
+* Open a browser to use the webinterface on http://IP-ADDRESS:4000
-* Open a browser to use grafana on http://IP-ADDRESS:3001 with the user and password you selected
+* Open a browser to use grafana on http://IP-ADDRESS:3000 with the user and password you selected

 ## More information
 More information can be found in the Wiki: https://github.com/tillsteinbach/VWsFriend/wiki